Skip to content

 Services included in additional compulsory fees vary from institution to institution, and can change over time.
 Typically, they include fees for athletics, student health services, student associations, as well as other fees that apply to full-time Canadian students.

-Students can opt out of a few of these fees (if your parents have a health and dental plan, you should opt out right away, since that fee is typically in the $300 range (combined)).
-I promise that some time this week I will publish a redacted set of the fees I now pay for both of my daughters at Trent University and Acadia University (need to make it publishable).
+Students can opt out of a few of these fees (if your parents have a health and dental plan, you should opt out right away since that fee is typically in the $300 range (combined)).
+I promise that sometime this week, I will publish a redacted set of the fees I now pay for both of my daughters at Trent University and Acadia University (I need to make it publishable).

 Tuition Fee Study

-As with all the great info from Stats Canada there are 4 separate tables breaking down the tuition fee study, and the most interesting one for me is the following:
+As with all the great info from Stats Canada 4 separate tables break down the tuition fee study, and the most interesting one for me is the following:

 Average undergraduate tuition fees for Canadian full-time students, by field of study